Topics covered

 - Pregnancy disability leave: Some states provide protected leave for pregnancy or related conditions.
 During this leave, employees may be allowed to use PTO and keep receiving pay during their absence.

-- Military leave: The Uniformed Services Employment and Reemployment Rights Act provides job protection for employees who need to take leave due to military service.
-Employers may allow the use of accrued PTO during this period, too.
+- Military leave: The Uniformed Services Employment and Reemployment Rights Act (USERRA) provides job protection for employees who need to take leave due to military service.
+Employers may allow the use of accrued PTO during this period; however, they cannot require the use of PTO for USERRA leave.

 Both employers and employees need to be aware of all relevant laws related to protected leave.
 Employers should clearly communicate their policies regarding the use of accrued PTO during protected leaves to ensure compliance with relevant regulations and provide employees with clarity.